national speed mooting competition

 Date and Venue

-The date and venue for the competition will be revealed on the website shortly.
-It is likely to take place in February or March 2020.
+The competition will take place on 22nd February 2020 at BPP Manchester.
 The competition will run from approximately 9 am until 6 pm.

 The entry fee is £30.00.
 Lunch will be included and there will be refreshments throughout the day.